skycoin/cxo/cmd/test/README.md

 There is `run.sh` file

-Use `./run.sh 2>&1 | tee output.out` to keep output in file to explore it later
+Use `./run.sh 2>&1 | tee output.out` to keep output in the file
+and explore it later